Sociology vs. Psychology: Which Bachelor’s Degree?

 For those interested in the scope of human behavior and experience, a major in Sociology or Psychology is a popular choice.
 According to the National Center for Education Statistics, in 2013-2014, psychology is the fourth most awarded degree in the US.

-If you’re considering a career in either psychology or sociology, it can be helpful to understand exactly what these fields have in common, key aspects of studying each at the undergraduate level, as well as the job outlook and career opportunities connected to each.
+If you’re considering a career in either psychology or sociology, you might be wondering "which is more interesting?", "which is easier?", or "what jobs can I get?".
+To answer these questions, it can be helpful to understand exactly what these fields have in common, key aspects of studying each at the undergraduate level, as well as the job outlook and career opportunities connected to each.

 Similarities and Differences between Sociology and Psychology

 An easy way to begin to understand the difference between sociology and psychology is that sociology deals in the collective, or society, while psychology focuses on the individual.

 Whichever field you choose, courses in statistics, research methods, and behavioral analysis are typical.